vporton/wikipedia-upload/README.md

 ## Technicals

-It is a system of Python and sh scripts and two Docker containers:
+It is a system of Python and sh scripts and Docker containers:

 `preparer` contains two commands developed by me: